Uberspace/lab/source/guide_buildbot.rst

 Step 4
 ------

-For buildbot to work, we need to find two open ports on your uberspace host.
+For BuildBot_ to work, we need to find two open ports on your uberspace host.
 One for the master's webinterface and one for the workers to communicate with the master:

 ::